studygolang/GCTT/published/tech/20190703-Go-Fan-out-Pattern-in-Our-ET.md

 Variables:
 data chan
 Start:
-// a goroutine will parse the CSV and will send it to the channel ParseCSV(data<-)
+// a Goroutine will parse the CSV and will send it to the channel ParseCSV(data<-)
-// a goroutine is started for each workers, defined as command line arguments For each worker in workers
+// a Goroutine is started for each workers, defined as command line arguments For each worker in workers
     Start goroutine
         For each value in <-data